Operation Tungsten: Preparations

 The Fleet Air Arm units selected for Operation Tungsten conducted intensive training from February 1944 under Roy Sydney Baker-Falkner with his very experienced 827 Naval Air Squadron and 830 Naval Air Squadron.
-A high proportion of the airmen of the 2nd Wing 829 NAS and 831 NAS were inexperienced, and the captain of Victorious estimated that 85 per cent of the aircrew embarked on his ship had not previously operated at sea.
+A high proportion of the airmen of the 2nd Wing 829 NAS and 831 NAS were inexperienced and the captain of Victorious estimated that 85 per cent of the aircrew embarked on his ship had not operated at sea.
 The training programme was centred on Loch Eriboll in northern Scotland which, like Kaafjord, was surrounded by steep hills.
-Flying from RNAS Hatston in the Orkney Islands, aircrew practiced manoeuvring around this terrain to familiarise themselves with the tactics needed to avoid German anti-aircraft guns and successfully attack Tirpitz.
+Flying from RNAS Hatston in the Orkney Islands, aircrew practiced manoeuvring around this terrain to familiarise themselves with the tactics needed to avoid German anti-aircraft guns and attack Tirpitz.
 The Royal Navy drew on intelligence on the defences of Kaafjord to make the exercise range as similar to the conditions around Tirpitz as was possible, and the aircrew were extensively briefed on the locations of German positions.
 An area the size of the battleship was also marked out on an island in the centre of the loch and repeatedly bombed.

 While these preparations were under way, the Allies continued to monitor Tirpitz.
 In late February the escort carrier HMS Chaser transported photo analysts and the ground crews for a Royal Air Force photo reconnaissance detachment to Vaenga airfield in northern Russia.
-These personnel were joined by three Supermarine Spitfires fitted for photo reconnaissance work and a single Consolidated PBY Catalina in March.
-The Spitfires flew regular sorties over Kaafjord and took very detailed photographs of Tirpitz and the nearby anti-aircraft batteries on 12 and 13 March; after being developed the Catalina flew these images to the UK.
+These personnel were joined by three Supermarine Spitfires fitted for photo reconnaissance work and a Consolidated PBY Catalina in March.
+The Spitfires flew regular sorties over Kaafjord and took detailed photographs of Tirpitz and the nearby anti-aircraft batteries on 12 and 13 March; after being developed the Catalina flew these images to Britain.
 Although the German forces in northern Norway detected the Spitfire flights, the Kaafjord area's defences were not increased or placed on alert.
 On 16 March eight British, Dutch and Norwegian submarines were directed to take up positions off the Norwegian coast after decrypted German radio messages indicated that Tirpitz may have been preparing to depart Kaafjord for Germany to complete her repairs.
 A further eight British and Dutch submarines were dispatched on 18 March, but two days later it was concluded that Tirpitz was not about to put to sea and the submarines were diverted to other tasks or ordered back to port.
-On 21 March British intelligence warned the Admiralty that due to recent Soviet advances on the Eastern Front, the Germans were placing a strong emphasis on disrupting the flow of supplies to the Soviet Union and could dispatch Tirpitz to attack any convoys not escorted by capital ships.
-In response, Fraser was directed to provide battleship protection for the next Arctic Convoy.
+On 21 March, British intelligence warned the Admiralty that due to recent Soviet advances on the Eastern Front, the Germans were placing a strong emphasis on disrupting the flow of supplies to the Soviet Union and could dispatch Tirpitz to attack any convoys not escorted by capital ships.
+Fraser was directed to provide battleship protection for the next Arctic convoy.